comp195/senior-project-spring-2022-it-management-system/README.txt

 		 The Web Application Includes:
 			- A Login section that limits access to users that are employees
-			- A Main Menu that provides general information about the web application and gives users the ability to navigate between different tabs
 			- A Ticket Screen that gives employees the ability to submit tickets about issues
-			- An Equipment tab that gives employees the ability to check out equipment

 Special Notes:   N/A